Chirality transitions in a system of active flat spinners: Introduction

-Chiral fluids have received much attention in recent years for as a case of complex non-trivial dynamics.
-Examples can be found in a variety of contexts and scales: biological \cite{WHB11}, colloidal \cite{SBSI19} and granular \cite{TYRGL05}.
-These systems are composed of many particles which have some kind geometric or dynamic asymmetry, which breaks the system symmetry under parity and temporal inversion, i.e., they are composed of particles whose geometrical/dynamical configuration has \textit{chirality}.
+Chiral fluids have received much attention in recent years due to their complex and non-trivial dynamics.
+Examples can be found in a variety of contexts and scales: biology \cite{WHB11}, colloids \cite{SBSI19}, granular matter \cite{TYRGL05}, etc. These chiral fluids are all composed of many particles with some kind of geometric or dynamic asymmetry, which breaks the system symmetry under parity and temporal inversion, i.e., they are composed of particles whose geometrical/dynamical configuration has \textit{chirality}.

-As a consequence, hydrodynamic theory for conventional fluids does not describe the complex dynamics observed.
-An anti-symmetric component of the stress tensor emerges, allowing for the development of chiral flow \cite{BSAV17} and phenomena such as hyperuniform structures \cite{LN19, DAD18}, emergent collective phenomena \cite{NKEG14} or topological effects \cite{SAS20}, in addition to a very wide variety of rich dynamic phenomenology of flocks, swarms and vorticity fluids \cite{KSS20}.
-Therefore, the understanding and control of the parameters that govern the complex dynamics of these fluids is an opportunity for the development of new materials and devices.

-In this article we study an experimental system of active flat spinners fluidized as a simple macroscopic test system that allows for observation of phenomena closely analogous to those observed in more complex analogous systems with similar rotor particles, able to develop rotating flocks, swarm and vortex phases \cite{CPSB15, ZPIBV16, SBSI19, ZSS20, HKTGAS20, SL20, KSS20}, chiral crystals \cite{HML20} or spontaneous changes in the direction of the vortex rotation \cite{GAS17, KS18, BLB20, CTCD20, ZYY20, VSB19}.
-Furthermore, it is an ideal system for the study and development of topological fluids and odd viscosity \cite{SAS20, SZBV17, BSAV17, DMV18, SDFVV19}.